The Evangelical Lutheran Good Samaritan Society

 Who is the owner of The Evangelical Lutheran Good Samaritan Society?

-The legal owner and operator of The Evangelical Lutheran Good Samaritan Society is Decatur County.
+The Evangelical Lutheran Good Samaritan Society is legally operated by Decatur County, and administered by Noe Gillespie.

 Is The Evangelical Lutheran Good Samaritan Society in a walkable area?